Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 After further research revealed the complexity of the problem, I reviewed `abstractions/base`, which is the recomended abstraction.

 My main objection are:
-1. It allows the confined `PROT_EXEC` access to the entirety of `usr\lib`
+1. It allows `PROT_EXEC` access to the entirety of `usr\lib`
 1. It allows `ptrace (readby)` and `  ptrace (tracedby)`

 As a result, I created a more restrictive version of `abstractions/base` called `local/MyBase` and am now including it as standard in all my profiles.
+Basically, the aim is to allow `signal` and `unix socket` operations but while only allowing `PROT_EXEC` on an *as need* basis.

 #### Notes:
 1. `usr.bin.magick` is the main entry point for *ImageMagick*